 Cenotaph Corner and the Mystery of the First Free Ascent

-England’s most famous rock climb, Cenotaph Corner at Dinas Cromlech on Llanberris Pass, North Wales, was first led in the early 1950s by Britain’s then most famous climber, Joe Brown.
-English climbers had long felt that pitons for aid, or even protection, were “cheating” (pitons had been commonly used on the Continent since about 1910), and that to be “sporting” new routes had to be led from the bottom up, usually without protection.
+The UK’s most famous rock climb, Cenotaph Corner at Dinas Cromlech on Llanberris Pass, North Wales, was first led in the early 1950s by Britain’s then most famous climber, Joe Brown.
+British climbers had long felt that pitons for aid, or even protection, were “cheating” (pitons had been commonly used on the Continent since about 1910), and that to be “sporting” new routes had to be led from the bottom up, usually without protection.
 By the 1930s, leaders started to put loops of thin rope around natural chockstones and attach a carabiner.
 Later, they picked up small, rounded pebbles and put them in their pockets, to artificially insert into a crack before slinging them.

 The young tigers of the 1950s, eyeing steeper, blanker, and longer first ascents, bent the rules on their dangerous, cutting-edge leads.
 Brown unilaterally decided that he would allow himself an absolute limit of two pitons per climb in addition to the threaded pebbles.
 If more pins seemed necessary, he would retreat.
 So, in 1952, under wet conditions, he led Cenotaph Corner, threading tiny slings around pebbles and finally, at the top of the 120-foot pitch, using two pitons for aid.
 When dry, the corner is roughly 5.10b, and Brown could have easily come back under dry conditions and led it totally free instead of at 5.9 A0.
 For many years, leaders who repeated the route pulled on the pitons, respecting the Master, so to this day no one knows who freed Cenotaph first.